 In more flat fertile areas, such as parts of South and East Asia, hand pumps are ideal for villages and households.
 Surface sources are common, so only a basic pump suffices for poor families trying to meet their water requirements.

-Suction hand pumps are cheap, easy to install and maintain.
+Suction hand pumps, made from cast iron, are cheap, easy to install and maintain.
 Maintenance is done at the village level without the need for specialist parts.
-The maximum column of water the pump can physically lift is approximately 7m.
-The pumps are made from cast iron.
+The depths of these pumps can up to 180ft.

 – The construction of a hand pump takes up to 6 months.

 – Plaque names of up to 30 characters are allowed on the pump, however ayahs from the Qur’an, Allah’s Names/Attributes or Hadiths are not allowed.
 The charity does not want these holy words to be desecrated.

 – If no name for a water well is given in the ‘notes’ of the donation, Ummah Welfare Trust will keep the plaque ‘anonymous.’